mwhipple/brine/docs/step_reference.rst

 	HTTP :samp:`{METHOD}` and :samp:`{PATH}`, this step is considered required and is therefore used to send the built request.
-	This should therefore be the *last* step for any given request that is being built.
+	This should therefore be the *last* step for any given request that is built.

-   :samp:`When the request body is assigned`
+   :samp:`When the request body is assigned:`
 	The multiline content provided will be assigned to the body of the request.
 	This will normally likely be the JSON representation of the data.